marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/dstore-script-repo/dstore-script-repo.md

   ![Lab 4 Task 1 screen](images/lab4-task1.png " ")

-## Task 2: Create Pandas DataFrames and Load them into Oracle Autonomous Database
+## Task 2: Create pandas dataFrames and load them into Oracle Autonomous Database

 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.